SupeRuier/awesome-active-learning/contents/AL_combinations.md

 Claim Verification：
 - Active PETs: Active Data Annotation Prioritisation for Few-Shot Claim Verification with Pattern Exploiting Training [2022]

+Abuse Detection:
+- Is More Data Better?
+Re-thinking the Importance of Efficiency in Abusive Language Detection with Transformers-Based Active Learning [2022, COLING workshop TRAC]

 ## Domain adaptation/Transfer learning

 Normally when we use AL in domain adaptation, we can obtain several true labels of the unlabeled instances on source/target domain.